 Allow employees to work remotely

-Allowing employees to work from home, even if it’s only for a couple of days a week will always go down well.
+Allowing employees to work from home, even if it is only for a couple of days a week will always go down well.
 Without the time or expense of commuting and the flexibility to manage their own workload for the day it can massively reduce stress and boost happiness.

-If you set tasks for the day and a deadline, employees can work through them at their own rate without feeling micromanaged, and because they’re likely to be happier and more comfortable, you’re likely to see an improved quality of work too.
+If you set tasks for the day and a deadline, employees can work through them at their own rate without feeling micromanaged, and because they’re likely to be happier and more comfortable, you are likely to see an improved quality of work too.

 A remote workforce is something that companies all over the world are seeing the benefits of.
-They can even reduce sick days- think about it.
+They can even reduce sick days so you should think about that.

 There are lots of occasions where you might be too ill to physically get up, commute and sit in work all day (and risking infecting employees).
 But still be well enough to work from your computer in bed.
 If you want to improve worker happiness, this is one to consider.